-Findings suggest that an individual in the most precarious job situation could experience a 10-fold or higher likelihood of exposure to occupational hazards relative to an individual in the most stable job situation.
+Findings suggest that an individual in the most precarious job situation could experience more than 10 times higher likelihood of exposure to occupational hazards relative to an individual in the most stable job situation.

 In the United States, there are laws and regulations to protect workers from occupational exposures.
 If you are worried about an exposure, call the Occupational Safety and Health Administration (OSHA) at 800-321-6742.